Lynn Archibald: Career

 Succeeded by Rick Majerus at Utah, Archibald was an assistant at Arizona State University (1989–1994), then at Brigham Young University in Provo, Utah, and later, the director of basketball operations.
 After a long battle with prostate cancer, Archibald died at his Provo home at age 52 in 1997.

 While at Idaho State in 1979, Archibald mused that the peculiar King Spud Trophy for the intrastate series with Idaho should be awarded to the loser: "It's the ugliest thing I've ever seen.
 The only good thing that happened last week was losing it."

+Personal life

-His son Beau, who played college basketball at Washington State, and later at Connecticut, is also a basketball coach.
+His son Beau, who played college basketball at Washington State, and later, at Connecticut, is also a basketball coach.
+Another son, Damon, is currently an assistant at Green Bay.

+Archibald's son-in-law is Mark Pope, who played collegiately at Washington and Kentucky and became head coach at Kentucky in 2024 after stops at Utah Valley and BYU; Archibald recruited Pope while an assistant at Arizona State.